Accessibility

 Access shuttle bus

-A wheelchair accessible shuttle bus will be available on the day to help people with access needs get to the Parade Access Safe Space (Old Park Lane, near Hard Rock Café).
+A wheelchair accessible shuttle bus, provided in partnership with HATS, will be available on the day to help people with access needs get to the Parade Access Safe Space (Old Park Lane, near Hard Rock Café).
 Please complete the registration to secure your place in our service.

 The Access Bus route is as below